 Intracytoplasmic Sperm Injection (ICSI) is an assisted reproduction procedure to aid egg fertilization.
 During normal egg fertilization, a sperm attaches its head to the outside of the egg and pushes itself through the outer layer into the inside of the egg (cytoplasm).
 If a man has poor sperm quality or a low sperm count, ICSI can be used to inject a single sperm directly into the egg.

-ICSI is used in conjunction with in vitro fertilization (IVF).
+ICSI is used in conjunction with IVF.
 For traditional IVF, a man’s sperm are mixed with a woman’s egg in a small dish at a laboratory to achieve fertilization.
 ICSI, however, employs a tiny needle to inject the sperm into the egg’s center.
 Once this is complete, the IVF process continues as normal: the fertilized egg(s) grow in the lab for two to five days, then are transferred to the woman’s uterus to implant, grow and hopefully develop into a full-term pregnancy.

 When ICSI is used

 ICSI is used for male infertility conditions, such as: